 Trombones are versatile and fun instruments to play.
-You can play jazz, blues, top 40, classical music and most other music that you can think of.
+You can play jazz, blues, top 40, classical music and most other genres that you can think of.
 They sound great in lots of different settings.
 Learning to play any instrument involves regular practice, developing correct techniques and habits and avoiding bad ones.
 An expert tutor will be your guide along the way and you should regularly check that you are progressing steadily.
 Try and make sure that the environment you are learning in, gives you opportunities to perform with others.
-That’s when the fun really begins! ….
+That’s when the fun really begins!
 Trombone players, even in junior bands often get to play parts that they can “show off” with.
-The trombone section is normally one of the loudest in a school band – yey!
+The trombone section is always heard in a school band – yay!

 Your first trombone will probably be a Bb tenor trombone, as this is the “standard” in the range of instruments.
 While most trombones will look similar to a new player, there are many, many types and variations for specific uses.
 Others include Bb/F tenor, bass, alto, contrabass, dedicated jazz or symphonic trombones and lots more.

 Playing the trombone is really fun!
 With quality tuition, a reasonable level of desire to play, and a quality instrument, you will have a fun time making great music (and making friends in bands).

 Simply, a trombone is essentially a long tube that is wrapped around.
 It has a bell shaped flare which points towards the audience, and a mouthpiece where the player’s mouth is.
 The main “slide” alters the pitch in conjunction with the player’s airstream pressure and velocity.
 Where a sax or clarinet uses a reed to produce a vibration of the air column, a brass instrument relies on the player’s lips and surrounding facial muscles to support the airstream vibration.
 Different metal alloys and thicknesses, internal bore sizes, reactivity and resistance factors and designs will respond in different ways to the way each player produces their own individual airstream.